 (1) "Total (after inter-segment elimination)" means the aggregate revenue generated from each business segment after inter-segment elimination to exclude the impact of inter-segment transactions.
-Inter-segment elimination mainly arises from the inter-segment sales to the EPC Contracting segment made by the engineering construction and equipment manufacturing segments.
+Inter-segment elimination mainly arises from the inter-segment sales to the EPC Contracting segment made by the construction and equipment manufacturing segments.

-During the Reporting Period, the Group's revenue from engineering, consulting and licensing was RMB1.590 billion and was broadly stable on a year-on-year basis; the revenue of the EPC Contracting segment was RMB14.785 billion, decreased by 9.1% compared to the same period of the previous year; the revenue of construction was RMB12.566 billion, showing a year-on-year decrease of 3.1%; the revenue of equipment manufacturing was RMB397 million, showing a year-on-year decrease of 17.2%, the above changes in revenue of each business segments are mainly affected by the project construction cycle.
+During the Reporting Period, the Group's revenue from engineering, consulting and licensing was RMB1.744 billion, representing a year-on-year increase of 9.7% due to the growth of design business volume; affected by the construction project cycle, the revenue of the EPC Contracting segment and construction segment was RMB14.148 billion and RMB11.285 billion, respectively, showing a year-on-year decrease of 4.3% and 10.2%, respectively; affected by the manufacturing cycle, the revenue of equipment manufacturing was RMB365 million, showing a year-on-year decrease of 8.2%.